aleyna34131/privacyidea/doc/policies/enrollment.rst

 type: ``string``

-Use an alternate challenge text for requesting the user to confirm with his WebAuthn token during enrollment.
+Use an alternate challenge text when requesting the user to confirm with their WebAuthn token during enrollment.
 This might be different from the challenge text received during authentication
 (see :ref:`policy_webauthn_challenge_text_auth`).